alphapie77/CoughTestVoiceCollector/README.md

 - **Quality Assurance**: IEEE-compliant testing and documentation standards
 - **Data Science**: Complete pipeline from collection to analysis-ready export

-⚠️ **Research Integrity Notice**: All data preserved for thesis validation and peer review
+⚠️ **Research Integrity Notice**: All data preserved for academic validation and peer review

 ## 🏆 Project Achievements